Meat: Transport

 Upon reaching a predetermined age or weight, livestock are usually transported en masse to the slaughterhouse.
 Depending on its length and circumstances, this may exert stress and injuries on the animals, and some may die en route.
 Unnecessary stress in transport may adversely affect the quality of the meat.
 In particular, the muscles of stressed animals are low in water and glycogen, and their pH fails to attain acidic values, all of which results in poor meat quality.
-Consequently, and also due to campaigning by animal welfare groups, laws and industry practices in several countries tend to become more restrictive with respect to the duration and other circumstances of livestock transports.

 Slaughter

 Animals are usually slaughtered by being first stunned and then exsanguinated (bled out).
 Death results from the one or the other procedure, depending on the methods employed.
 Stunning can be effected through asphyxiating the animals with carbon dioxide, shooting them with a gun or a captive bolt pistol, or shocking them with electric current.
-In most forms of ritual slaughter, stunning is not allowed.
+The exsanguination is accomplished by severing the carotid artery and the jugular vein in cattle and sheep, and the anterior vena cava in pigs.
 Draining as much blood as possible from the carcass is necessary because blood causes the meat to have an unappealing appearance and is a breeding ground for microorganisms.
-The exsanguination is accomplished by severing the carotid artery and the jugular vein in cattle and sheep, and the anterior vena cava in pigs.

-The act of slaughtering animals for meat, or of raising or transporting animals for slaughter, may engender both psychological stress and physical trauma in the people involved.
-Additionally, slaughterhouse workers are exposed to noise of between 76 and 100 dB from the screams of animals being killed.
-80 dB is the threshold at which the wearing of ear protection is recommended.

 Dressing and cutting

 After exsanguination, the carcass is dressed; that is, the head, feet, hide (except hogs and some veal), excess fat, viscera and offal are removed, leaving only bones and edible muscle.
 Cattle and pig carcases, but not those of sheep, are then split in half along the mid ventral axis, and the carcase is cut into wholesale pieces.
-The dressing and cutting sequence, long a province of manual labor, is progressively being fully automated.
+The dressing and cutting sequence, long a province of manual labor, is being progressively automated.